FailedIndustry/Industrial-Failure/dev.md

 decisions.

 ### Independance / Mission-type tactics
-Although we do have a list of speicific things to create and add to the project (many of which are essential to the completion like graphics and character model), we have many good and creative minds here.
+Although we do have a list of specific things to create and add to the project (many of which are essential to the completion like graphics and character model), we have many good and creative minds here.
 No change is too small or potentially too destructive.
 A simple `git branch -M 'my-great-idea'` will isolate your changes and allow you to roam free.
 So if you have an idea, feel free to bring it up in the discord and discuss it.
 But there is no need to!
 If you want to get straight into making it then go ahead.
-This applies to new ideas, better versions of old ideas, or an entirely new way of implimenting some kind of functionality.
+This applies to new ideas, better versions of old ideas, or an entirely new way of implementing some kind of functionality.

 # What to Value
 As said before, we cannot compete with AAA studios on technical features or graphical fedelity, instead we should focus on creativity, great ideas, and reducing time-cost.
-An interesting, engaging concept implimented in five lines of unprefomant code will always be better than implimenting preformant photo-realistic grass.
+An interesting, engaging concept implemented in five lines of unprefomant code will always be better than implimenting preformant photo-realistic grass.